AAB87/D3js_Mandatory/README.md

 # D3js_MandatoryTask_MasterBigData

+Please take a look at the result at https://aab87.github.io/D3js_Mandatory/!

 First task for Data Visualization module from master "Advanced Analytics on Big Data".

 This task consists on displaying a barchart (starting from "Barchart refactor sample" from Lemoncode github), with the following features: